Ezekiel-web-dev-17/authTechStudio/README.md

 ---

 🔑 Authentication & Role-Based Access
-Register as a new user via /api/auth/register.
+Register as a new user via /api/v1/auth/register.

-Login at /api/auth/login to receive a JWT token.
+Login at /api/v1/auth/login to receive a JWT token.

-Include token in Authorization: Bearer <token> header for protected routes.
+Include token in Authorization: Bearer <token> header for protected, user only and admin only routes.

 Admin privileges are required for create, update, and delete operations.